GabeScott/standard-works-vault/General Conference/1989 October - An Ensign to the Nations.md

 When President Young and his brethren stood atop the peak to the north of us and spoke of an ensign to the nations, they soon put in place a program to implement it, and this notwithstanding the circumstances in which they found themselves.
 In August of 1852, only five years later, a special conference was held in the old tabernacle on this square.
 President Heber C. Kimball opened by saying:

-“We have come together today, according to previous appointment, to hold a special conference to transact business, a month earlier than usual, inasmuch as there are elders to be selected to go to the missions of the earth, and they want an earlier start than formerly. ...
+“We have come together today, according to previous appointment, to hold a special conference to transact business, a month earlier than usual, inasmuch as there are elders to be selected to go to the missions of the earth, and they want an earlier start than formerly. …

 “The missions we will call for during this conference are, generally, not to be very long ones; probably from three to seven years will be as long as any man will be absent from his family.”

-The clerk then read ninety-eight names of individuals who had been proposed for foreign missions.
-(Joseph I. Earl Family History, p.
+The clerk then read ninety-eight names of individuals who had been proposed for foreign missions. (*Joseph I. Earl Family History,* p.
 1.)

 To me it is a thing of wonder that at a time when our people were struggling to gain a foothold in these mountains, they put the spread of the gospel ahead of comfort, security, the well-being of their families, and all other considerations.
 Across the broad prairie between the mountains of the West and the Missouri and Mississippi rivers there were two bodies of Latter-day Saints moving in opposite directions.
 Missionaries traveling to the eastern states and Europe passed converts gathering from those lands to the Zion of the West.
 There was likewise a movement to the West Coast and across the Pacific, with elders going to Hawaii, even to Hong Kong, China, Siam, Ceylon, and India.
 This was all part of this grand vision of an ensign to the nations.
 It has gone on ever since, and it goes on today at an accelerated pace.
 In a hundred nations missionaries of the Church are teaching the doctrines of salvation.

 They are building the kingdom across the world.
 They are touching for everlasting good the lives of all with whom they work, and generations who come after them will be affected by what they do today.
-They are fulfilling the declarations of ancient prophets who spoke in the name of the Lord concerning the “marvellous work and a wonder” that should come to pass in the dispensation of the fulness of times.
-(Isa.
-29:14.)
+They are fulfilling the declarations of ancient prophets who spoke in the name of the Lord concerning the “marvellous work and a wonder” that should come to pass in the dispensation of the fulness of times. ([[Isaiah 29.14|Isa.
+29:14]].)

 I think of this beautiful Temple Square, where we are meeting.
 I think of the travail that lies behind its creation.